 Her email database has become a powerful tool for keeping her business running profitably in a dramatically changing market.

 Digital marketing tools like email, websites, Facebook and Google Ads provide flexibility that traditional media like newspaper ads and flyers never could.
-Changes can be made in real-time to keep up with developments as they happen.
-Communicating with customers has never been easier.
+Changes can now be made in real-time to keep up with developments as they happen.

 How Can You Grow Your Database?

-Add a message to bills or receipts with a link to sign up for monthly emails.
+- Add a message to bills or receipts with instructions for signing up for monthly emails.

 If you’re a PISTN customer, your website system has a monthly email blast built in.
 You can choose your offers once for the whole year and it will take care of itself.

 You can also send additional emails with offers or custom text and images.
 (Call us for a walk-through)